 Review

-The first year’s survey, currently scheduled for ~Sept/Oct 2021, will be reported on to the Scientific Committee 30 days prior to their preparatory (web-) meeting in May/June 2022.
+The first year’s survey, currently scheduled for ~Sept/Oct 2021, will be reported on to the Scientific Committee for their review 30 days prior to their preparatory (web-) meeting in May/June 2022.
 If overall shark by-catch, for families not covered by the move-on rule described above, is deemed excessive and of concern to the Scientific Committee, mitigation measures such as a catch limited move-on rule may be added in the FOP for the subsequent 2nd and 3rd year surveys.

 This CMM shall expire following the regular meeting of the Commission in 2024.